 - 7.2.1 Provide a brief description of your organization including years in operation, mission, client population, numbers served, ages, and the current range of services and/or activities provided. - 7.2.2 Describe why you would like to implement PCIT at your agency and participate in this Learning Collaborative and the benefits/opportunities you foresee relative to improved access, quality, and outcomes for children and families, particularly in the treatment of traumatic stress and/or related behavioral challenges).
-How do you see PCIT fitting into your agency, including the challenges and benefits? - 7.2.3 Provide a brief description of: - 7.2.3.1 The number of children between ages 2 and 7 served annually by your agency. - 7.2.3.2 The number of FTE clinicians (licensed and non-licensed) at your agency. - 7.2.3.3 The number or percent of children served by your agency who present with problems related to traumatic stress and/or related behavioral challenges. - 7.2.3.4 How do you currently assess for these types of problems?
+How do you see PCIT fitting into your agency, including the challenges and benefits? - 7.2.3 Provide a brief description of: - 7.2.3.1 The number of children between ages 2 and 7 served annually by your agency. - 7.2.3.2 The number of child-serving clinicians (licensed and non-licensed) at your agency. - 7.2.3.3 Percentage of salaried versus contracted child-serving clinicians. - 7.2.3.4 The number or percent of children served by your agency who present with problems related to traumatic stress and/or related behavioral challenges. - 7.2.3.5 How do you currently assess for these types of problems?
 How do you assign cases to clinicians?
 How will you ensure that clients appropriate for PCIT will be directed to the correct clinicians?
-What standardized assessment tools do you use to monitor clinical progress and outcomes? - 7.2.4 Describe your organization's experience with implementing EBPs. - 7.2.4.1 What EBPs have been implemented at your agency? - 7.2.4.2 What type of formalized training in EBPs has staff received? - 7.2.4.3 Has your agency ever participated in a Learning Collaborative?
-If so, please describe. - 7.2.4.4 Has staff utilized EBPs in practice?
-If so, which EBPs have been used in practice? - 7.2.4.5 Has staff received supervision or consultation on specific EBPs?
-If so, which EBPs? - 7.2.4.6 What kind of ongoing support for these EBPs has your staff received? - 7.2.5 Learning and implementing a new intervention takes time, planning, and consultation.
-How will you provide administrative support, including modification of clinician schedules/responsibilities (including productivity requirements, if necessary), in order to accommodate for the time required to: - 7.2.5.1 Implement a new practice - 7.2.5.2 Receive training in PCIT and CHART - 7.2.5.3 Receive biweekly consultation from expert PCIT consultants - 7.2.5.4 Submit key sessions via a secure file sharing site - 7.2.5.5 Utilize CHART in clinical practice - 7.2.5.6 Engage in implementation and quality improvement activities
+What standardized assessment tools do you use to monitor clinical progress and outcomes? - 7.2.4 Describe your organization's experience with implementing evidence-based practices (EBPs). - 7.2.4.1 What type of formalized training has your staff received in EBPs? - 7.2.4.2 Has staff utilized EBPs in practice?
+If so, which EBPs have been used in practice? - 7.2.4.3 Have staff received supervision or consultation on specific EBPs?
+If so, which EBPs? - 7.2.4.4 Has your agency ever participated in a Learning Collaborative?
+If so, please describe. - 7.2.4.5 What kind of ongoing support for these EBPs has your staff received? (i.e. financial support, additional training, etc.)

-- 7.2.6 Is your agency fully committed to participating in all Learning Sessions and Clinical Trainings and do you understand that participation by all identified clinical and non-clinical staff is mandatory?
-Please address any anticipated problems that may impact your participation. - 7.2.7 At the completion of the Learning Collaborative, what mechanisms will you have in place to ensure that clinicians will maintain fidelity to the PCIT model? - 7.2.8 Describe your agency's plan for assuring that the practice will meet the cultural and linguistic needs of the target population, including use of effective family engagement practices.
+- 7.2.5 Learning and implementing a new intervention takes time, planning, and consultation.
+How will you provide administrative support, including modification of clinician schedules/responsibilities (including productivity requirements, if necessary), in order to accommodate for the time required to: - 7.2.5.1 Implement a new practice - 7.2.5.2 Receive training in PCIT and CHART (progress monitoring tool) - 7.2.5.3 Receive biweekly consultation from expert PCIT consultants - 7.2.5.4 Submit key sessions via a secure file sharing site - 7.2.5.5 Utilize CHART in clinical practice (regularly entering and monitoring client data) - 7.2.5.6 Engage in implementation and quality improvement activities (such as regularly evaluating continuous PCIT implementation and engaging in brainstorming across agencies) - 7.2.5.7 Describe your agency's plan for ensuring that the practice will meet the cultural and linguistic needs of the target population, including use of effective family engagement practices.
 Please identify the ethnic/racial demographics of the target population and specify how you will accommodate these needs and ensure that families in your catchment area have access to services.